2000222/2000222/README.md

 - :speak_no_evil: Studying Automation and Artificial Intelligence.
 (Senior Student)
 - 🌱 Computer Vision and Robotics lover & researcher.
-- ✨ Looking for help with new ideas for AI projects.
+- ✨ Looking for cooperation with new ideas for AI projects.
 - 😄 Enjoy doing scientific research in a beautiful university.
 - :purple_heart: Fighting everyday and create our fantastic future!